Divorce Mortgage Refinance Buyout

 Florida Divorce Refinance Buyout Checklist

 • Preliminary planning- Confirm divorce settlement terms re: who keeps the home, buyout amount, and timing.
-Consult a family-law attorney, a mortgage broker/lender, and a title agent early.
+Consult a family-law attorney, a mortgage broker OR lender, and a title agent early.

 • Determine refinance need & structure- Cash‑out refinance vs rate‑term refinance vs new purchase by spouse.
 Decide who will hold the new loan and whether seller financing or a promissory note is an interim option.

-• Financial qualification- Remaining owner: obtain lender prequalification/preapproval showing solo capacity (income, DTI, credit).
+• Financial qualification- Remaining owner: obtain lender prequalification OR preapproval showing solo capacity (income, DTI, credit).
 Gather 2 years of tax returns, pay stubs, bank statements, asset docs, and P&L if self‑employed.

 • Valuation & equity calculation-Order professional appraisal or agree on valuation method.
 Calculate net equity: appraised value − existing mortgage payoffs − closing costs − liens.

-• Title & lien clearance-Order title search/commitment to identify mortgages, judgments, tax liens, HOA liens, mechanic’s liens.Clear outstanding liens or arrange escrow/holdback with title company as negotiated.
+• Title & lien clearance-Order title search OR commitment to identify mortgages, judgments, tax liens, HOA liens, mechanic’s liens.Clear outstanding liens or arrange escrow OR holdback with the title company as negotiated.

-• Lender & underwriting requirements-Provide lender with condo/HOA documents if applicable; confirm warrantability.
+• Lender & underwriting requirements-Provide lender with condo OR HOA documents if applicable; confirm warrantability.
 Disclose any litigation, bankruptcy, probation, or judgments.
 Confirm lender acceptance of POA, remote signing, or a court‑appointed signatory if one spouse cannot attend the closing.

-• Insurance & HOA/Condo-Buyer obtains homeowner/hazard insurance naming the new Florida mortgage lender as mortgagee.
-Confirm flood insurance requirements and transfer/update policy.
+• Insurance & HOA OR Condo-Buyer obtains homeowner OR hazard insurance naming the new Florida mortgage lender as mortgagee.
+Confirm flood insurance requirements and transfer OR update policy.
 Request HOA estoppel, dues status, pending assessments, and transfer fees.

 • Closing logistics & timing-Coordinate refinance closing date with deed recording and court deadlines (if decree conditions closing).
 Title company to prepare escrow instructions, payoff statements, and distribution of buyout funds.
-Ensure funds routing for equity payment to the selling spouse is documented in the HUD/ALTA settlement statement.
+Ensure funds routing for equity payment to the selling spouse is documented in the HUD OR ALTA settlement statement.

-• Post‑closing steps-Record new deed (if applicable) and confirm mortgage removal/release for departing spouse.
-Obtain lender confirmation that departing spouse is removed from loan or evidentiary payoff.
-Update insurance, tax billing, and estate planning documents as needed.
+• Post‑closing steps-Record new deed (if applicable) and confirm mortgage removal OR release for departing spouse.
+Obtain lender confirmation that the departing spouse has been removed from the loan or the payoff.
+Update insurance, tax-billing, and estate-planning documents as needed.

 • Contingencies & protections- Use escrow holdback for unresolved repairs or liens with defined release conditions.
-Consider temporary indemnity agreement if departing spouse remains on mortgage until refinance completed.
-If financing is tight, explore bridge/portfolio loans, seller carryback, or reduced cash‑out to meet LTV limits.
+Consider a temporary indemnity agreement if the departing spouse remains on the mortgage until the refinance is completed.
+If financing is tight, explore bridge OR portfolio loans, seller carryback, or reduced cash‑out to meet LTV limits.

 Why Refinancing Is Necessary To Complete the Divorce?